Misty Morning Egans Greenway, Amelia Island, Florida.

 GUIDED TOURS OF EGANS GREENWAY

-If you’d like a guided tour of Egans Greenway, leisurely walking tours to learn about the flora and fauna are held on the third Saturday each month from 9 to 11 am and also on the fourth Tuesday each month from 10 am to noon.
-These Greenway tours require advance registration (at least a week ahead of time) , call the Fernandina Beach Atlantic Rec Center at 904-277-7350.
+If you’d like a guided tour of Egans Greenway, leisurely walking tours to learn about the flora and fauna are held twice a month.
+The Greenway tours require advance registration (at least a week ahead of time), call the Fernandina Beach Atlantic Rec Center for further info and schedule at (904) 310-3350.

 FERNANDINA BEACH BUILT A “GREEN BRIDGE”

-At eight feet wide and 500 feet long, the south Greenway’s new pedestrian bridge winds its way through Egans Creek’s wetlands (entry to this foot bridge and the southern section of Egans Greenway is located off Sadler Road behind Amelia Island‘s Residence Inn by Marriot).
+At eight feet wide and 500 feet long, the south Greenway’s pedestrian bridge built a few years ago winds its way through Egans Creek’s wetlands (entry to this foot bridge and the southern section of Egans Greenway is located off Sadler Road behind Amelia Island‘s Residence Inn by Marriot).
 Nature Bridges built the foot bridge, utilizing green bridge construction.
-A technique called “top down construction, “ was implemented to accomplish the task, which means the machinery and equipment used to build the foot bridge stayed on the structure, not the ground, virtually eliminating destruction of sensitive vegetation and wildlife habitats.
+A technique called “top down construction,” was implemented to accomplish the task, which means the machinery and equipment used to build the foot bridge stayed on the structure, not the ground, virtually eliminating destruction of sensitive vegetation and wildlife habitats.
 Nature Bridges also used recycled structural plastic for the decking and handrails.

 SAFETY GUIDELINES FOR EGANS GREENWAY